wittywatz/crown-clothing/README.md

 cd .. && npm run dev

 ## Extra concerns
+Create an account on Stripe.com

+Go to the developers section to get your publishable and secret keys

 In the client folder, locate the StripeButton.js file under src/components and paste in your publishable STRIPE API key

-While in the root folder(crown-clothing), create a .env file
+While in the root folder(crown-clothing), create a .env file to have PORT and STRIPE_SECRET_KEY as seen below.

 PORT=5000